LeaVerou/lea.verou.me/docs/var-groups/index.md

 CSS Variable Groups is a way to define multiple properties under the same namespace and pass the entire group around, addressing several pain points around design tokens, design systems, and integrating third-party components.
+The proposal has been [posted](https://github.com/w3c/csswg-drafts/issues/9992) to the CSS WG repo and received significant attention by the community.

 </div>